codenjoyme/codenjoy-mollymage/src/main/Ruby/README.md

-# Ruby client for Bomberman game
+# Ruby client for Hero game

 ## How to setup Codenjoy server localy